KevinMackenzie/OpenCircuitsStatus/designs/DesignDoc.md

 ### Storage
 The log and the document have different storage needs.
 The document can change relatively infrequently (i.e. max once per 5 seconds), but the log is constantly having entries added.
 Since the concurrency model has one thread per document, all accesses to the storage system for a single document will be done by one thread.

-For the document, a strongly consistent model should be used so that log entries can be deleted once the write is successful.
-However, the size of the document contents is not bounded.
-There will be multiple documents with the same circuit ID in the case of migrations, so the Key for the document is not the same as the circuit id.
+For the document, a immediately consistent model is not required.
+Documents are never edited and only the newest available version is usually fetched.
+The size of the document contents is not bounded and may be multi-part.
+There will be multiple documents with the same circuit ID, so the Key for the document is not the same as the circuit id.

-For the log, strong consistency is still desireable, but entries are added rapidly and removed periodically.
-Entries are never editted (the total order is determined in-memory).
+For the log, immediate consistency is also not required.
+Entries are added rapidly and removed periodically.
+Entries are never editted.

-For both of these use-cases, the "GCP Firstore in Datastore mode" is a good candidate.
+For both of these use-cases, the "GCP Firstore in Datastore mode" with eventual consistency is a good candidate.
 The caveat is that the document can be large and entries are limited to 1MB on GCP.
 This means the document contents need to be multi-part.
-The reduced write rate with strong consistency is per entry, so multi-part documents do not pose a problem.

 For developer machines, MongoDB can be used.

-### Language
+### Language and Code Reuse
 Since the OT system needs to be implemented on the client-side and the server-side, there are _some_ shared operations.
 However, the server-side logic is different enough from the client-side logic and the data structures the server-side logic can work with are so simple that there is no significant benefit from sharing code.

 Since we want the back-end to trim the log and accumulate a full base documet that it can serve to the client, both the front-end and back-end must have identical accumulate logic.
 There are a few options: